Updated through 2020 season

 Senior catcher Eric Vachon totaled eight RBIs in a single game during an 18-2 home win against Olivet College on May 3, 2014, during the second game of a doubleheader.
 Vachon missed the first inning of the game to attend a pinning ceremony for graduates of Hope's nursing program.
 He batted for first time in the third inning and delivered a two-run single.
 Later in the 10-run inning, he cleared the bases with a double.
 Vachon hit another three-run double in a five-run fourth.
 Vachon finished 3-for-3 with one run scored.

-The Flying Dutchmen won the first game of a doubleheader at Calvin 14-7 in an unique fashion on March 30, 2015.
-Hope scored 14 runs on 12 hits in the top of the seventh inning after recording just two hits and trailing 5-0 heading into their at-bat.
+The Flying Dutchmen won the first game of a doubleheader at Calvin 14-7 in a unique fashion on March 30, 2015.
+Hope scored 14 runs on 12 hits in the top of the seventh inning after recording just two hits and trailing 5-0 heading into their last at-bat.
 The Flying Dutchmen sent 21 batters to the plate during the rally.
 Reliever Michael Thomas earned the win on the mound after throwing only one pitch to record a strikeout.

 Four Hope records were set by two Flying Dutchmen seniors during the 2016 season.
 Leftfielder Ryan Konkle broke three single-season marks with 68 hits, 17 doubles and 59 RBI.
 He finished with a .447 batting average that was third-highest by a Hope player.
 Reliever Matt Glowacki totaled a team-record eight saves to give him 15 for his career - second-best by a Flying Dutchmen pitcher.